SitecoreSupport/Sitecore.Support.130346/readme.md

 ## Description
 There is no possibility to localize error message which is displayed for the `Number` field if its value is incorrect.<br/>
-This patch allows to localize the validation message when using ASP.NET MVC Forms
+This patch allows to localize the validation message when using ASP.NET MVC Forms.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.130346/blob/master/LICENSE).